 Philip was one of the earliest active members of the Fund, assisting with the initial recovery of Erlestoke Manor from Barry scrapyard in the 70s and has been closely involved ever since.
-From that time until the mid 90s he was also an EMF trustee, only surrendering that position to devote more time
+From that time until the mid-90s he was also an EMF trustee, only surrendering that position to devote more time

-to his light engineering services.
 On reaching retirement he is now able to take up trustee duties again, but his light engineering experience continues to be put to great use on specialist engineering tasks for the locomotives.

 Des is a Chartered Accountant (FCA), having previously obtained a degree in Mathematics from Cardiff University.
-He has Senior Manager experience in Finance, Aquisition & Mergers, Information Technology and Logistics.
+He has Senior Manager experience in Finance, Acquisition & Mergers, Information Technology and Logistics.
 More recently he was Treasurer (honorary) of The Bardsey Island Trust Ltd, a registered charity.

-He became an “armchair” supporter of EMF in 1993 – Bradley Manor was the last steam loco he saw going though his local village – on the SLS Steam Special in 1965.
+He became an “armchair” supporter of EMF in 1993 – Bradley Manor was the last steam loco he saw going through his local village – on the SLS Steam Special in 1965.
 Trustees Dave Kilner and John Whitcomb eventually persuaded him to take a more active role and John coached him in painting during the final stages of Erlestoke Manor’s last overhaul.
 Des served as a Trustee from 2011 to 2019, and continues to take an active role in the Fund both practically and in supporting the work of the Trustees.
 His other passions include music (folk, blues and rock), the family dogs and beer….

 Matthew joined Erlestoke Manor Fund at the age of 17 after meeting fellow trustee John Hancock through a Model Engineering Club.
 He was introduced to the fund in 2007 just as 7812 Erlestoke Manor was nearing completion of its 10 Year overhaul.
-Matthews involvement in the group can be anything from helping out on fund stalls to lending a hand during work parties and Winter maintenance to more recently being a part of 7802 Bradley Manors return to steam.
+Matthew involvement in the group can be anything from helping out on fund stalls to lending a hand during work parties and Winter maintenance to more recently being a part of 7802 Bradley Manors return to steam.
 His involvement in the fund has encouraged him to pursue a career in Engineering which he has since completed an Apprenticeship at Roll-Royce serving his time on Large CNC Machining Centres and progressing to his current role as a Manufacturing Engineer.
-Matthew recently Graduating in 2016 from Coventry University with a Bsc (Hons) Engineering.
+Matthew graduated in 2016 from Coventry University with a BSc (Hons) Engineering.